Simple (video game series)

 Early Simple games were generic interpretations of other common video game themes, including tennis, racing, and video board games such as mahjong.
 Beginning with the PlayStation 2, Simple games began using larger genres such as scrolling shooters and role-playing games, in addition to original ideas and concepts.
 As the games were sold at a low price point and required little development time, developers were able to experiment with gameplay concepts and mechanics.
 A few entries in the series were released outside Japan by other companies without the brand.
-After releasing two Simple games for the Nintendo 3DS in 2013, D3 has chosen to remove the Simple name from its budget titles for systems such as the Nintendo Switch and PlayStation 4, though plans to release another entry has been announced for the Switch.
+After releasing two Simple games for the Nintendo 3DS in 2013, D3 has chosen to remove the Simple name from its budget titles for systems such as the Nintendo Switch and PlayStation 4.
 In 2022, D3Publisher announced that the Simple Series brand will return for the Nintendo Switch.

 The Simple series and several of its games, including Demolition Girl, The Maid Clothes and Machine Gun, Onechanbara and the Earth Defense Force series, have garnered notoriety outside Japan for their usually outlandish and bizarre nature.
 Publications have identified the series as being of considerably better quality than similar budget title ranges, with gameplay ideas they consider unique and interesting.
 As of 2007, the Simple series has sold over 20 million units across all platforms.

+Riho Futaba

+is a character and idol/gravure mascot for the Simple series created by D3.
+She's a young attractive female with light skin, short brown wavy hair, green colored eyes, and a curvaceous figure with a large bust standing at average height.
+She's usually clad in a blue or aqua bikini that accentuates her figure.
+She also appears in different outfits depending on which game she's featured in.
+She first made gaming debut in Love Songs♪ Idol ga Classmate in 2001 and had made multiple appearances in many of D3 and Simple games as a selectable or unlockable character including titles such as Demolition Girl (her most infamous title), the Dream Club series, Zombie Hunters and Zombie Hunters 2 from the OneeChanbara series, Earth Defense Force: World Brothers, Heart Beat Boxing, and All-Star Fighters to name a few out of many more games she's been in.
+In all of her appearances with voice acting she's voiced by Yuko Goto.

+She also has a younger sister, Makoto Futaba, whom she shares some of her features with except her sister has shorter darker straight hair with a petite build.
+She also appeared in Zombie Hunters, Zombie Hunters 2, and All-Star Fighters.